 Marketing keeps sending sales poor quality leads.
 Sales don't manage them correctly and the vast majority don't eventuate in successful conversions as a result.
 Unfortunately, this dire state of affairs is common in most New Zealand businesses, thanks to a damaging disconnect between marketing and sales.

 Luckily, there's a better way to manage your leads.
-By making a few small changes, your marketing department can quickly boost the quality of the leads and the way that your sales team handles them.
+By making a few small changes, you can quickly boost the quality of leads you're sending across to the sales team, and the way that your sales team handles them.

 1. Persona qualification